 You are here:

 The School provides financial support to selected boys in the form of scholarships, bursaries and exhibitions.
-Scholarships are available to boys entering the School in Year 7 and in Year 11 and others are available to boys within the School.
+Scholarships are available to boys entering the School in Year 7 and others are available to boys within the School.

 Three means-related scholarships are available (one of which is for Boarding) for entry into Year 7.
 They are awarded to boys who apply considerable effort to their studies and who will contribute significantly to the life of the School, both inside and outside the classroom.